Gift Funds For Down Payment On Home Purchase

-This ARTICLE On Gift Funds For Down Payment On Home Purchase Was UPDATED And PUBLISHED On November 21st, 2020
+This Article Is About Gift Funds For Down Payment On Home Purchase

 Gift funds for down payment on home purchase are allowed on government and conventional loans for the down payment and closing costs:

 - FHA, VA, USDA, Fannie Mae, and Freddie Mac allow gift funds to be used